oliverc1623/oliverc1623.github.io/cs152/outline.md

 - What data you will present?

-We will present the 10,000+ images we collected using the automator in the Unreal mazes.
-As well as tables and charts to show statistics of how well the model performed navigating a maze.
+We will present the 10,000+ images we collected using the automator in the Unreal mazes, as well as tables and charts to show statistics of how well the model performed navigating a maze.

 - How you will interpret/evaluate your data?